Psi1 Aurigae

-Psi1 Aurigae (ψ1 Aur, ψ1 Aurigae) is a star in the northern constellation of Auriga.
-It is faintly visible to the naked eye with an apparent visual magnitude of 4.91.
+Psi1 Aurigae is a star in the northern constellation of Auriga.
+It name is a Bayer designation that is Latinized from ψ1 Aurigae, and abbreviated Psi1 Aur or ψ1 Aur.
+This star is faintly visible to the naked eye with an apparent visual magnitude of 4.91.
 Based upon a measured annual parallax shift of 0.44 mas, it is approximately 2300 pc distant from the Earth.
 It is receding from the Sun with a radial velocity of +4.7 km/s.

+Description

 This is a massive supergiant star with a stellar classification of K5-M1Iab-Ib.
 It is a slow irregular variable of the LC type, with its brightness varying in magnitude by 0.44.
-The star is more than 14 times as massive as the Sun and is blazing with 63,579 times the Sun's luminosity.
-This energy is being radiated into outer space from its outer atmosphere at an effective temperature of 3,750 K, giving it the orange-red hue of a cool M-type star.
+The star is more than 14 times as massive as the Sun, over 900 times larger, and is blazing with 170,000 times the Sun's luminosity.
+It is one of the largest stars known, even larger and more luminous than well-known red supergiants Betelgeuse and Antares.
+This energy is being radiated into outer space from its outer atmosphere at an effective temperature of 3,790 K, giving it the orange-red hue of a cool M-type star.